War in Afghanistan (2001–2021): 2010–2011: Strategic agreements and death of Bin Laden

 Due to increased use of IEDs by insurgents, the number of injured Coalition soldiers, mainly Americans, significantly increased.
-Beginning in May 2010 NATO special forces began to concentrate on operations to capture or kill specific Taliban leaders.
+Beginning in May 2010, NATO special forces began to concentrate on operations to capture or kill specific Taliban leaders.
 As of March 2011, the US military claimed that the effort had resulted in the capture or killing of more than 900 low- to mid-level Taliban commanders.
 Overall, 2010 saw the most insurgent attacks of any year since the war began, peaking in September at more than 1,500.

 In February 2010, Coalition and Afghan forces began highly visible plans for an offensive, codenamed Operation Moshtarak, on a Taliban stronghold near the village of Marjah.

 The "Peace Jirga" was held in Kabul, attended by 1,600 delegates, in June 2010.
 However, the Taliban and the Hezb-i Islami Gulbuddin, who were both invited by Karzai as a gesture of goodwill did not attend the conference.
 The Taliban's co-founder and then-second-in-command, Abdul Ghani Baradar, was one of the leading Taliban members who favored talks with the US and Afghan governments.
-Karzai's administration reportedly held talks with Baradar in February; however, later that month, Baradar was captured in a joint US-Pakistani raid in the city of Karachi in Pakistan.
+Karzai's administration reportedly held talks with Baradar in February; however, later that month, Baradar was captured in a joint US-Pakistani raid in Karachi, Pakistan.
 The arrest infuriated Karzai and invoked suspicions that he was seized because the Pakistani intelligence community was opposed to Afghan peace talks.
-Karzai started peace talks with Haqqani-network groups in March.
+Karzai started peace talks with Haqqani Network groups in March.